SarahMarquardt73/Attitudes-On-Wealth/README.md

 The typical respondent was a male, aged 25+, made $50,0001-100,000, conservative, and a democrat.

 To statistically test my theory, I used a two-means statistical test.
-I found that there was no statistical significance between college/non college and their attitudes on wealth.
+I found that there was no statistical significance between college/non college respondents and their attitudes on wealth.
 College respondents did not have more "empathy" towards poverty than the typical non-college respondents.

 People who made $100,000 and up and people that made $25,000 and lower both agreed with the statement "Poor people face more obstacles than rich people" on an aggregate level